esl-epfl/x-heep/docs/source/How_to/CompileApps.md

 You can run `make help` or `make` to see the most up-to-date documentation for the makefile.
 This includes the parameters available for this command, as well as the documentation for all other commands.
 ```

-For instance, to compile the `hello world` app with clang for the pynq-z2 FPGA, just run:
+For instance, to compile the `hello world` app with Clang for the pynq-z2 FPGA, just run:

 ```
 make app PROJECT=hello_world TARGET=pynq-z2 COMPILER=clang